Working with Amazon RDS? See Database Lab tutorial for Amazon RDS.

 Now you can work with this clone using any PostgreSQL client, for example,

 psql.
-Use connection info (
+Use the following connection info (

 db section of the response of the